sarbjot-14/Shell-Simulator/README.md

-# Assignment 2: Shell with History - CMPT 300
+Shell with History - CMPT 300

 In this project we develop a simple UNIX shell.
 The shell accepts user commands.